aa-it-vasa/IOT2023-labs/lab1_instructions.md

    [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) and
    [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient)
    library, although you don't have to explain the functionality in the report.
 (2 p)
 2. What is the value returned by mqttClient.messageQoS() ?
-What does it means ?
+What does it mean?
 (2 p)
 3. What is the value returned by mqttClient.messageRetain() ?
-What does it means ?
+What does it mean?
 (2 p)

 ## Command and Reponse